 Fresh and light, this easy spaghetti salad recipe, adapted to be low carb, has just 7 net carbs and 254 calories!
 It is perfect for making ahead so you can soak up every minute of pool time.
 In fact, it’s better when it has time to soak up the vinaigrette and for the herbs to blend.
 Be sure to check out all of the delicious variations on this foolproof keto recipe!

-For this recipe you’ll need: zucchini, summer (yellow) squash, Italian vinaigrette dressing (I used Ken’s which has 1 carb per serving), green onion celery, garlic, Bell pepper, salt, pepper, oregano, basil, olives (kalamata are delicious!), Parmesan cheese
+For this recipe you’ll need: zucchini, summer (yellow) squash, Italian vinaigrette dressing (I used Ken’s which has 1 carb per serving), green onion celery, garlic, Bell pepper, salt, pepper, oregano, basil, olives (kalamata are delicious!), and Parmesan cheese.If you are in a hurry, feel free to Jump to the Recipe

 When I was a kid we ate a lot of cold meals in the summertime.
 My mom hated to cook any time of the year but was especially hostile toward the summer kitchen.
 She had grown up on a farm in the 1920s and she was one of those girls that worked in the fields rather than in the house with my grandmother.